×

 Networking requirements

-It is recommended that each OpenShift Container Platform node in the cluster must have access to a Network Time Protocol (NTP) server that is discoverable via DHCP.
+Ensure that each OpenShift Container Platform node in the cluster has access to a Network Time Protocol (NTP) server that is discoverable by DHCP.
 Installation is possible without an NTP server.
-However, asynchronous server clocks will cause errors, which NTP server prevents.
+However, asynchronous server clocks can cause errors, which the NTP server prevents.

 Required IP Addresses